 Strong interpersonal skills with the ability to maintain a positive work atmosphere by behaving and communicating with internal and external contacts in a professional, productive and positive manner.

-Demonstrate excellent written and oral communication required.
+Demonstrate excellent written and oral communication.

-Must be proficient in Microsoft Word, Excel, PowerPoint.
+Proficient in Microsoft Word, Excel, and PowerPoint.